-Forcing or enticing a child or young person to take part in sexual activities, including by harassment or coercion, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and inappropriate touching outside of clothing.
+Sexual Abuse - forcing or enticing a Child to take part in sexual activities, including by harassment or coercion, whether or not the Child is aware of what is happening.
+The activities may involve inappropriate physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and sexual touching outside of clothing.

-Sexual abuse may also include continued physical contact that makes a child obviously uncomfortable, whether expressed or not by that child and non-contact activities, such as forcing or enticing children to watch pornography or be involved in distribution, sharing or making indecent images (often referred to as 'sexting') or engaging in online self-abuse via live stream or webcam.
+Sexual abuse may also include continued physical contact that makes a Child obviously uncomfortable, whether expressed or not by that Child and non-contact activities, such as forcing or enticing Children to watch pornography or be involved in distribution, sharing or making indecent images (often referred to as 'sexting') or engaging in online self-abuse via live stream or webcam.